10 February 2020

-Some cuts, such as the fillet and the loin, or medallions cut from them, are actually low in fat (less than 3% fat) and low in saturated fat (less than 1.5% saturated fat).
+Some cuts, such as fillet and loin medallions are actually low in fat (less than 3% fat) and low in saturated fat (less than 1.5% saturated fat).* These cuts are quick and easy to cook, and are just as healthy as chicken breasts**

 Is pork a healthy option?